 Maddux, J. E. (2016).
 Toward a more positive clinical psychology: Deconstructing the illness ideology and psychiatric diagnosis.
 In A. Wood & J. Johnson (Eds.), Handbook of positive clinical psychology.
 New York: Wiley.

-Maddux, J. E. (in press).
+Maddux, J. E. (2021).
 Stopping the madness: Positive psychology and the deconstruction of the illness ideology and the DSM.
 In S. J. Lopez, L. M. Edwards, & S. C. Marques (Eds.), Oxford handbook of positive psychology (3rd ed.).
 New York: Oxford University Press.

 B.A., University of Richmond (1976).